Cardinal-Cryptography/blanksquare-monorepo/crates/shielder-scheduler-server/README.md

     payload BYTEA NOT NULL,
     last_note_index TEXT NOT NULL,
     max_relayer_fee TEXT NOT NULL,
+    pocket_money TEXT NOT NULL,
+    token_address TEXT NOT NULL,
     relay_after TIMESTAMPTZ NOT NULL,
     status request_status NOT NULL DEFAULT 'pending',
     created_at TIMESTAMPTZ NOT NULL DEFAULT NOW(),